KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 >This creates a single TypeScript file, _src/app/question.ts_.

 >[!TIP]
->That's too much typing for a commandline operation!
+>That's too much typing for a command line operation!
 >
 >Angular CLI supports shortcuts to generate components too.
 You can use single character shortcuts to **g**enerate an **i**nterface, so we could also run `ng g i question`.